 Operability limits are the time windows in which forest management actions such as harvesting can be undertaken within forest stands.
-Stand growth development as measured in stand merchantable timber volume and individual piece size of trees determine a stands readiness for harvest.
+Stand growth development as measured in stand merchantable timber volume and individual piece size of trees determine a stand's readiness for harvest.
 In some young stands, one can have acceptable harvest volumes, but still have trees that are too small to harvest.
 In the 2006 wood supply analysis both stand volume and tree size were used to determine the earliest age when a stand could be initially harvested.
-In addition to determining the absolute earliest age a stand can be harvested, it was recognized that not all stands on the same site develop exactly the at the same rate.
-A small portion of a stand will develop faster, a small portion will lag behind, with the bulk of the stand type representing the average condition.
-Therefore, the first operability limit was staggered by 5 year intervals with the 10 percent, 60 percent, and 30 percent assigned to each availability class.
+In addition to determining the absolute earliest age a stand can be harvested, it was recognized that not all stands on the same site develop exactly at the same rate.
+A small portion of a stand develops faster (10 percent); a small portion will lag behind (30 percent); with the bulk of the stand type (60 percent) representing the average condition.
 The ending operability limits or the last age in which a stand can be harvested before it becomes too old to harvest is solely determined on a minimum stand volume of between 60 to 80 m3/ha, after which that stand does not have enough volume to make it economical to harvest.
 It should be noted that while the operability limits define the extreme end points of when stands can be harvested, very few stands are ever harvested at these extreme points.
 In order to meet other non-timber objectives and in order to maximize the total volume of wood harvested the model schedules stands to harvest somewhere inside the operability limit window.